therightboat/therightboat/README.md

 ## Technical Expertise

-Over the years, I have developed proficiency in several technical tools and platforms that enable me to deliver high-quality solutions to complex business challenges.
-My experience spans across:
+Throughout my career, I have honed my expertise in a variety of technical tools and platforms, allowing me to deliver effective solutions to complex business challenges.
+My technical skills include:

-- **Power BI**: Creating detailed business dashboards, tracking KPIs, and visualizing trends that inform decision-making at the executive level.
+- **Power BI**: Crafting comprehensive business dashboards, tracking key performance indicators (KPIs), and visualizing data trends to support strategic decision-making at the executive level.
-- **SQL**: Designing and optimizing database queries for efficient data management, troubleshooting, and automation of processes.
+- **SQL**: Developing and optimizing database queries for efficient data management, troubleshooting, and automating business processes.
-- **C#**: Implementing custom solutions and automating processes in a fast-moving SaaS environment.
+- **C#**: Building custom applications and automating workflows within a fast-paced SaaS environment, enhancing productivity and operational efficiency.
-- **Power Automate**: Streamlining workflows and automating repetitive tasks to increase productivity and reduce manual errors.
+- **Power Automate**: Streamlining business processes by automating repetitive tasks, improving accuracy, and boosting overall productivity.
-- **Microsoft Excel & Office Suite**: Managing large data sets, building complex formulas, and generating detailed reports.
+- **Microsoft Excel & Office Suite**: Managing large datasets, creating complex formulas, and generating in-depth reports to support data-driven decision-making.
-- **Tableau**: Currently exploring new features to enhance data visualization and storytelling.
+- **Tableau**: Currently expanding my knowledge in Tableau to enhance data visualization and storytelling capabilities, ensuring insights are presented in a compelling and impactful way.
+- **Enterprise Resource Planning (ERP)**: Specialized experience in the Local Government sector, with a main focus on Utility Billing and also incorporating payment solutions, cloud/AWS hosting services, and various third-party integrations.
+My work includes but is not limited to projects with integrations such as Melissa Data and USPS for bill presorting, as well as payment systems like Tyler Payments, ETS, and OpenEdge.
+This experience spans diverse needs across thousands of U.S. municipalities, optimizing revenue collection and operational efficiency in highly customized setups.

 ---